 - Toss the shrimp with the salt, paprika, cayenne, and olive oil.
 Set aside.

 - Heat a large pot of water for the pasta.
-Salt it well and cook the pasta to package directions.
-Scoop out 1 cup of pasta water and drain the pasta.
+Salt it well and cook to package directions.
+Scoop out 1 cup of water from the pot and drain.

 - Heat a large nonstick skillet over medium high heat.
-Add the shrimp and saute, turning once or twice, until the shrimp is cooked through, about 3-4 minutes.
+Add the shrimp and saute, turning once or twice, until cooked through, about 3-4 minutes.

-- Transfer the pasta to a serving bowl and mix with the pesto and about 1/4 cup of the pasta water.
-If the pasta still seems dry, add some more pasta water until you are happy.
+- Transfer the pasta to a serving bowl and mix with the pesto and about 1/4 cup of the water.
+If it still seems dry, add some more water until you are happy.

 - Add the shrimp and toss.

-- Optional: Add extra toasted walnuts, basil leaves, and/or chopped green olives (all ingredients in the pesto) to the pasta.
+- Optional: Add extra toasted walnuts, basil leaves, and/or chopped green olives (all ingredients in the pesto) to the dish.

-- Pasta: The pasta I used in the recipe is cavatappi, also known as cellentani.
+- Pasta: I used cavatappi in the recipe, also known as cellentani.

-- Pesto: The green olive pesto I call for has a great flavor which pairs well with the shrimp.
-You will need about half a recipe of green olive pesto in this pasta.
-You may also use a store bought pesto, though you will likely need a little less, 1/2 cup - 3/4 cup.
+- Pesto: The green olive pesto I call for has a great flavor which pairs well with the dish.
+You will need about half a recipe here.
+You may also use a store bought, though you will likely need a little less, 1/2 cup - 3/4 cup.

 - Work Flow: You can make the pesto a day or two ahead, or prepare it while the shrimp is marinating.